Dr Julian Villabona-Arenas

 I graduated from the Universidad Industrial de Santander (UIS), Colombia in 2008 with a BSc in Biology.
 In 2014, I completed a ScD in Biological Sciences at Universidade de São Paulo (USP), Brazil.
 From 2015-2016, I was a postdoctoral scientist at Université de Montpellier (UM), France, where I worked with the French National Research Institute for Sustainable Development (IRD) and the Institute of Computational Biology (IBC).
 From 2017-2018 I worked with the IRD.
 I joined the School by mid-2018 where I am holding a research fellow position.

 I teach molecular epidemiology in the modules Molecular Virology; Epidemiology & Omics; and Epidemiology & Control of Communicable Diseases (ECCD).

 My research focuses on the evolutionary dynamics of infectious diseases.
-I am interested in phylogenetic methods of sequence analysis that combine genetic, spatial and ecological information.
+I am interested in phylodynamics.
 I'm also keen to promote knowledge and technology transfer to developing countries.
 Previously, I studied Dengue virus spread at regional & global scales, and HIV drug resistance emergence & evolution in Sub-Saharan Africa.
-My current project concerns HIV phylogenetics and understanding transmission of multiple founder variants.
+My current project focuses on integrating HIV phylogenetics with modelling to better understand transmission.
 This work is funded by the European Research Council (ERC).